isomerpages/ogp-scamshield-suite/index.md

       button: or check using the scamshield app
       url: www.scamshield.gov.sg
   - infopic:
-      title: 1 in 5 Singaporeans fall prey to scam
-      subtitle: Did you know?
-      id: infopic
-      description: Always check if the situation you are facing is a scam
-      image: /images/didyouknow.png
-      alt: Image alt text
-  - infopic:
       title: Keep safe with the ScamShield App
       id: infopic
       description: The ScamShield App blocks calls from numbers known to be used in